 FOR IMMEDIATE RELEASE

-ILADS is a multi-disciplinary medical society and international nonprofit, devoted to the diagnosis of Lyme and associated diseases.
-ILADS is passionate about educating individuals about Lyme through research and education, providing appropriate treatment guidelines, and strongly supporting health care professionals committed to advancing the standard care from Lyme disease and associated diseases.
+ILADS is a nonprofit, international, multidisciplinary medical society dedicated to the diagnosis and appropriate treatment of Lyme and its associated diseases.
+ILADS promotes the understanding of tick-borne diseases through research and education, and it strongly supports those physicians and other healthcare professionals who are dedicated to advancing the standard of care for Lyme and its associated diseases.

 Executive Director, ILADS